 Bonus Tip: Rely on Your Community

-Continuing on from that last story, don’t be afraid to lean on your local community.
+Continuing on from that last story where I was snowed in, don’t be afraid to lean on your local community.
 As I said, someone I had never met got concerned because my car hadn’t moved for a while.
 When I spoke with my farmer neighbor they were almost mad I didn’t just call them to come plow out my driveway.
 This list can be daunting and for most people it can be near impossible to be 100% prepared.
 Making a large land purchase plus setting up a new home is already a large financial and emotional burden.
 Taking on additional equipment costs that you may not have properly budgeted for can also make you regret your purchase.
 A snow plow is a large expense and paying a neighbor to plow your driveway, when you need it, can help save money and ease your mind.
 You want to find enjoyment in your property in all seasons instead of worrying about what you could have done.

 Remember: Every rural property is unique.
 Adapt these guidelines to your specific situation, elevation, and local weather patterns.
 When in doubt, don’t be afraid to ask longtime neighbors as they’ve learned these lessons through experience.